 Torah Text Twice, Translation Once

-Based on the above, we can explain a famous Rabbinically-prescribed practice, known as Shnayim Mikra v'Echad Targum.
+Based on the above, we can explain a famous Rabbinically-prescribed practice, known as shnayim mikra v’echad targum.
 It means reviewing the appropriate Torah portion every week three times: twice the text itself, and once in its Aramaic translation.
-The Gmara (Brachot, p.
-8a) presents the practice as follows:
+The Gemara (B’rachot 8a-b) states as follows:

 No source is mentioned for the promise of long life.
 But a comparison between Kriat Shma and this teaching will help us find one.
-Let us look at the structure of Shma, and we will find that it embodies Shnayim Mikra v'Echad Targum, and even explains why we must repeat each verse twice.
-As follows:
+Let us look at the structure of Shma, and we will find that it embodies shnayim mikra v’echad targum, and even explains why we must repeat each verse twice.

-In the first verse we find this two-part phrase: "Hashem is our G-d, Hashem is One."
+In the first verse we find this two-part phrase: “Hashem is our G-d, Hashem is One.”
 Initially it seems to tell us some general information, but when we read it again, we see that it is very specific and negates any other possibility.
 The second part is actually the deep meaning of the first part.
 That is, when we say Hashem is our G-d, we mean Hashem is One, because Hashem fills our entire world, and there is no room for anything else.
-However, the first time the Torah tells us Hashem is our G-d, it is hard to plumb the depths of its meaning and realize that it also means G-d's exclusivity.
-The Torah therefore tells us again: G-d is One, thus making it perfectly clear that He and only He fills our world.
+However, when we first read Hashem is our G-d, it is hard to plumb the depths of its meaning and realize that it also means G-d’s exclusivity.
+We therefore repeat: G-d is One, thus making it perfectly clear that He and only He fills our world.

-We thus see the importance of Shnayim Mikra v'Echad Targum and why we must repeat each verse twice – in order to go beyond its superficial understanding.
+We thus see the importance of shnayim mikra v’echad targum and why we must repeat each verse twice – in order to go beyond its superficial understanding.
 Even this is not sufficient, however; we also require a Targum, a translation.
-The word "Targum" in Aramaic means "commentary" in Hebrew.
+The word “Targum” in Aramaic parallels “commentary” in Hebrew.
 This tells us that even a text that is read twice requires a commentary afterwards.
-When R. Yehuda rebuked R. Chiya (Brachot, p.
-18a), he said to him: "If you read it once, you did not read it twice; and if you read it twice, you did not read it three times; and if you read it three times, it was not explained to you."
+When R. Yehuda rebuked R. Chiya (B’rachot 18a), he said to him: “If you read it once, you did not read it twice; and if you read it twice, you did not read it three times; and if you read it three times, it was not explained to you.”
 This tells us that the third time must be accompanied by an explanation, without which it cannot be understood no matter how many more times it is read.

-(We find a similar singular-plural format when it comes to counting: The verse "you must count [the Jubilee years]" (Vayikra 25,8) is written in singular, and is incumbent only upon the Sanhedrin, representing the entire nation.
-On the other hand, the verse "you must count [the Omer]" (Vayikra 23,15) is written in plural, and is a mitzvah incumbent upon each individual.)
+(We find a similar singular-plural format when it comes to counting: The verse “you must count [the Jubilee years]” (Vayikra 25,8) is written in singular, referring to a mitzvah incumbent only upon the Sanhedrin, representing the entire nation.
+On the other hand, “you must count [the Omer]” (23,15) is written in plural, incumbent upon each individual.)

 The combination of the two Shma passages teaches that each individual should try to be in tandem with the community, in learning the weekly portion, in prayer, and in Kriat Shma.
 And if he does so, what will be his reward?
 The end of the second passage of Shma tells us:

-This, then, is the source for that which we learned in the above Gmara: "Whoever completes the reading of the weekly Torah portion with the congregation will merit long life."
+This, then, is the source for that which we learned in the above Gemara: “Whoever completes the reading of the weekly Torah portion with the congregation will merit long life.”